 - maintaining physical distance reduces the chance of being exposed to respiratory droplets of all sizes

 - personal protective equipment (PPE) can help protect the wearer from exposure to the virus and may be required when other control measures cannot be consistently maintained

-Employers need to maintain their covid 19 workplace controls no matter how many of their workers are vaccinated.
+Employers need to continue to take steps to protect workers from COVID‑19 no matter how many of their workers are vaccinated.

 Workplace vaccination supports and policies

 The goal of Ontario’s COVID‑19 vaccination plan is for everyone in Ontario to be able to get a COVID‑19 vaccination if they want one.

 Workers who are considered employees under the Employment Standards Act (ESA) have the right to take job-protected infectious disease emergency leave if they need to take time off work to get vaccinated or because of side effects after vaccination.